Worksheet: Practicing Gratitude

 Describe why this is meaningful to you and/or the team, patient, family or institution.

-Incorporate these into your daily activities by writing them down at first until the habit has developed:
+Download the interactive worksheet to begin incorporating these steps into your daily activities until the habit has developed.